 Violent behaviour is never tolerated and will result in police prosecution of the aggressor and the direct and immediate removal of the patient concerned from the practice list.

 The Practice reserves the right to withdraw a patient from our medical list of patients if they behave unreasonably towards Doctors, Nursing Staff, Reception and Administration staff or members of the public within the practice premises.

 Violence, aggression or abusive behaviour towards any member of the practice team or other persons on the practice premises will not be tolerated.
 The NHS operates a zero tolerance policy with regard to violence and abuse, and the practice has the right to remove violent, aggressive and abusive patients from its list of patients with immediate effect in order to safeguard practice staff, patients and other persons.
-Unacceptable behaviour includes (but is not restricted to) aggression, disorder, intimidation, threats and bullying, and applies to behaviour within The Harbours Medical Practice both at Cockenzie and in Longniddry, during home visits, as part of phone calls, emails and on social media for example - facebook, twitter, LinkedIn, Wikipedia, all other social networking sites and all other internet postings including blogs.
+Unacceptable behaviour includes (but is not restricted to) aggression, disorder, intimidation, threats and bullying, and applies to behaviour within The Harbours Medical Practice at Cockenzie, during home visits, as part of phone calls, emails and on social media for example - facebook, twitter, LinkedIn, Wikipedia, all other social networking sites and all other internet postings including blogs.
 In cases where violent, aggressive or abusive behaviour is deemed to be illegal, the practice will refer the matter to the Police in addition to taking action to remove the offending patient from its list.
 Where a patient behaves in this manner immediate withdrawal from the Doctors list will be carried out.

 Functional Cookies are enabled by default at all times so that we can save your preferences for cookie settings and ensure site works and delivers best experience.

 This website uses Google Analytics to collect anonymous information such as the number of visitors to the site, and the most popular pages.